rodneyosodo/africastalking-eris-devkit-playground/src/9MoistureSensor/README.md

 ###### tags: `eris-devkit`

 ## INTRODUCTION
-The soil moisture sensor gives us the relative soil moisture content compared to the when the soil is completely wet.
+The soil moisture sensor gives us the relative soil moisture content compared to when the soil is thoroughly wet.
 It gives us an analog signal of current soil moisture!

 ## BACKGROUND INFO

 This soil hygrometer measures the amount of water content inside the soil based on electrical resistance and gives the moisture level as output.
-The sensor is equipped with both analog and digital output, so it can be used in both analog and digital mode.
+The sensor is equipped with both analog and digital output so that it can be used in both analog and digital modes.

 Specifications
 * Input Voltage    3.3 – 5V
 * Output Voltage 0 – 4.2V
 * Input Current    35mA
 * Output Signal    Both Analog (A0) and Digital(D0)

 #### Soil moisture
-Soil moisture is basically the content of water present in the soil.
-Relative soil moisture thus is the amount of water currently in the soil compared to when the soil is completely logged with water.
+Soil moisture is essentially the content of water present in the soil.
+Relative soil moisture is the amount of water currently in the soil compared to when the soil is completely logged with water.

 #### How the soil hygrometer works
 The soil moisture sensor consists of two conducting plates which function as a probe.
 This sensor is used to measure the volumetric content of water.

-It can measure the moisture content in the soil based on the change in resistance between these two conducting plates.
-When there is more water, the soil will conduct more electricity which means that there will be less resistance.
+It can measure the moisture content in the soil based on the change in resistance between the two conducting plates.
+When there is more water, the soil will conduct more electricity, which means that there will be less resistance.
 Therefore, the moisture level will be higher.
-Similarly dry soil conducts less electricity.
-When there will be less water, then the soil will conduct less electricity which means that there will be more resistance.
+Similarly, dry soil conducts less electricity.
+When there is less water, the soil will conduct less electricity, which means that there will be more resistance.
 Therefore, the moisture level will be lower.

 #### Pinout
 Generic

 ![](https://i.imgur.com/YCLNE50.png)

-How it looks like
+What it looks like

 ![](https://i.imgur.com/zVX0Jl2.jpg)